onflow/flow-jvm-sdk/README.md

 ## Repository modules

+This repository is organized as a multi-module project, consisting of the following modules:

+### SDK
+The core module that includes all the necessary tools and libraries to interact with the Flow blockchain.
+This module provides the main functionalities such as transaction preparation, signing, and interaction with the Flow Access API.

+### Java Example
+This module contains example implementations demonstrating how to use the Flow JVM SDK in a Java application.
+It includes sample code for various use cases, making it easier for developers to understand and integrate the SDK into their Java projects.

+### Kotlin Example
+Similar to the Java Example module, this module provides sample implementations in Kotlin.
+It showcases how to leverage the SDK's capabilities in a Kotlin environment.

 ## Contribute to this SDK

 This project is in the very early phase; all contributions are welcomed.